4.11 Private Child Placing (PCP) or Child Caring (PCC) Agency

 • If an appropriate in-state placement cannot be found and a PCP/PCC listing indicates a placement option in one of their out-of-state foster homes, the placement may be considered in limited situations.

-• Regional staff consults with the Medical Support Section and/or Out-of-Home Care (OOHC) Branch regarding medically complex children who are in need of specialized placement, which includes out-of-state placement.
+• Regional staff consults with the Medical Support Section and/or OOHC Branch regarding medically complex children who need of specialized placement, which includes out-of-state placement.

 • The placement must: